ayushjwl/ayushjwl.github.io/_pages/Research articles.md

 **Research Interests**
 1. My Ph.D. thesis work can be divided into two parts:
-   (a).
-In the first part, I have studied the theory of connections for vector bundles on Klein surfaces (as a dianalytic manifold) and the criteria for its existence in the spirit of Atiyah-Weil criteria.
+   **(a)** In the first part, I have studied the theory of connections for vector bundles on Klein surfaces (as a dianalytic manifold) and the criteria for its existence in the spirit of Atiyah-Weil criteria.
-   (b).
-In the second part, I have studied real points of moduli of parabolic bundles over real algebraic curves using gauge theoretic and GIT theoretic viewpoint.
+   **(b)** In the second part, I have studied real points of moduli of parabolic bundles over real algebraic curves using gauge theoretic and GIT theoretic viewpoints.
 2. In post-doc tenure, I have explored the theory of Lie algebroids as well as Lie groupoids and proved the gauge theoretic moduli of Lie algebroid connections for a given smooth vector bundle with fixed real (res. quaternionic) structure on a complex manifold with involution has smooth Hilbert Hausdorff manifold structure and space of connections over the moduli space has principal bundle structure.
 Along with, I have studied Hodge decomposition theorem for compact $d$-complex manifold with $d$-Kahler structure.

 **Publications**